Kentlake High School: Athletics

 Kentlake participates in the WIAA 3A/4A division.
-They have been part of the Cascade Division of the North Puget Sound League since the 2016-17 school year.
-Their volleyball team has won the 4A state championships three times; in 2000, 2001, and 2002.
+They have been part of the Cascade Division of the North Puget Sound League since the 2016–2017 school year.

+Their volleyball team has won the 4A state championships three times: in 2000, 2001, and 2002.
 KL volleyball also reached the state tournament in 2005, 2006, and 2007.

-The fast-pitch softball team has made it to the quarter finals six times, the semifinals three times, and to the state championship once.
+The fast-pitch softball team has made it to the quarter-finals six times, the semifinals three times, and to the state championship once.

 Kentlake's baseball team reached the state championship in 2008 and won 2nd in 4a State in 2017.

+Kentlake's varsity girls soccer team made it to the state tournament in 2011 and 2023.

 Kentlake's girls basketball team reached the state tournament in 2007.

+Kentlake's girls flag football team made it to the state tournament in 2024 and 2025.